Exactly What To Wear Hiking All Year Long (For Everyone)

 Depending on where you plan on hiking, you might enjoy a good pair of hiking sandals on a summer hike.
 For example, when we lived in Colorado, I hiked in Chacos quite a bit.
 If you’ll be hiking through water, Chacos and Tevas are great.

-Hiking in the south, we don’t hike in sandals anymore, mainly to protect our feet from the brush, bugs, and in case we ever came across a snake.
+Living in the South, we don’t hike in sandals anymore, mainly to protect our feet from the brush, bugs, and in case we ever were to come across a snake.
 It just feels safer to hike with shoes as we have gotten older.
-Also, no one wants a sprained ankle in the backcountry!
+Also, no one wants a sprained ankle in the backcountry.

 Comfort is key, and so are quick-drying wicking materials when it comes to sports bras.

 Consider where the seams may rub your body.
 Look for synthetic fabrics such as nylon and spandex.

 Patagonia has comfortable hiking sports bras for women.
 So does Lululemon.

 Look for soft, synthetic, sweat-wicking, and quick-drying fabrics to keep you dry and comfortable.

 The backpack you use will depend on how far you want to hike.

 You can use a smaller day pack for shorter hikes, and for longer hikes, consider a larger day pack that will store more food, gear, and water.